ikanurmalika/ruang-belajar/case-study.md

-# Case study: Basic use of Git and Github
+gi# Case study: Basic use of Git and Github

 ## Scenario 1